mia-platform-marketplace/Node.js-Call-CRUD-Example/README.md

 The microservice that we have just created is able to connect to a CRUD of riders and to perform GET requests to obtain a list of riders or a single rider from its ID.
 The next step is to create this CRUD of riders so that our microservice can connect to it.

 From the Design area of your project select "CRUD" on the menu on the left sidebar.
-Give your CRUD the following name: **ridersCRUD**.
+Give your CRUD the following name: **riders_crud**.
 Then confirm that you want to create a CRUD.
 Once you have created your CRUD of riders you can add some properties to it.
 In this walkthrough we add two simple properties to out CRUD: *name* and *surname*, both of type *String*.
 A more deatiled description on how to create and add properties to a CRUD can be found in [CRUD](https://docs.mia-platform.eu/development_suite/api-console/api-design/crud_advanced/) section of Mia-Platform documentation.